Last updated on July 28th, 2022

 As we previously discovered, if you catch mould at an early stage, before it has spread, then you may be able to pay for removal based on the size of the area affected.

-The average mould removal cost per square foot is £13.88.
+The average mould removal cost per hour is £17.50.

 Black mould removal cost